EverNife/GriefPreventionPlus/README.md

 If you're using GriefPrevention file based storage, read this: https://github.com/KaiKikuchi/GriefPreventionPlus/issues/11

 ###Major features
+- Has YMAL DataStorage Support (Uses more RAM, only recommended for servers with more than 3GB)
 - Get GriefPrevention's last updates on your MC 1.7.10 server!
 - MySQL database is a requirement.
 Removed file based storage.
 - Drastically improved database performances and reduced size: bigger servers will notice it!